Bridiro/plato/docs/ROADMAP.md

 ## Conclusion

-This roadmap provides a structured approach to building a production-ready Plato compiler.
+This roadmap provides a structured approach to building a production-ready Eiron compiler.
 The phased approach ensures steady progress while maintaining code quality and allowing for course corrections based on feedback and learning.
-The use of LLVM as the backend provides access to state-of-the-art optimization and code generation capabilities, positioning Plato as a modern, performant language suitable for systems programming and application development.
+The use of LLVM as the backend provides access to state-of-the-art optimization and code generation capabilities, positioning Eiron as a modern, performant language suitable for systems programming and application development.